digidotcom/python-devicecloud/docs/filedata.rst

 -----------------

-The filedata module provides function for reading, writing, and deleting "files" from the device cloud FileData store.
+The filedata module provides function for reading, writing, and deleting "files" from Device Cloud FileData store.

 .. automodule:: devicecloud.filedata
    :members: